-The idea of IA has been around since the initial Productivity Commission report in 2011 and was one of its recommendations.
-The origins of this idea lie in no-fault accident compensation schemes, which have routinely relied on functional assessments, but now increasingly rely on assessment teams because of the challenges with functional assessments.
-Moreover, there are marked differences between the NDIS and accident compensation schemes, which make functional assessments much more complex in the NDIS.
+The concept of independent assessments has been around since the initial Productivity Commission report in 2011 and was one of its recommendations.
+The origins of this idea lie in no-fault accident compensation schemes, which have in the past routinely relied on functional assessments.
+Importantly, these same schemes now increasingly are moving away from functional assessments towards assessment teams.
+Regardless, there are marked differences between the NDIS and accident compensation schemes, which make functional assessments much more complex in the NDIS.

 In accident compensation schemes there are only three types of severe disabilities: spinal cord injuries, acquired brain injuries and severe burns.
-This stands in stark contrast to the NDIS which includes disabilities of all types and every functional impairment.
+This stands in stark contrast to the NDIS, which includes disabilities of all types and every functional impairment.
 Participants in the NDIS range from people whose disabilities were present from birth, as well as those acquired later in life.